fang-zhiyou/HMP/README.md

 #### Train_all.py: it contains the source code of the complete model
 #### Train_fc.py: it contains the source code of the FC model
 #### Train_mat.py: it contains the source code of the MP model
+#### Other files: they contain the source code of the data processing.